fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

-I do have a real case where we've spent more time in the begining to achieve well parity dev-prod environments, completely isolated database for each running instance, end-to-end tests for the hole application, feature and unit tests for each codebase, automated deployment, hexagonal archtecture... well... a lot of themes which are unreachable and philosophical for many... a lot of bullshit for them...
+I do have a real case where we've spent more time in the begining to achieve well parity dev-prod environments, completely isolated database for each running instance of the project, end-to-end tests for the hole application, feature and unit tests for each codebase, automated deployment, hexagonal archtecture... well... a lot of themes which are unreachable and philosophical for many out there... just bullshit for them...

 {{ 'TDD chaos-vs-time graph' | post_image }}